Shreyas-tech-coder/calculator-project/README.md

 https://calculator-shreyas.netlify.app

 📜 License

-This project is created as part of the Placemantra course minor project and is free for educational use.
+This project is free to use for learning and educational purposes.